bh107/bohrium/doc/source/users/python/acc_loop.rst

 Accelerate Loops
 ~~~~~~~~~~~~~~~~

 As we all know, having for and while loops in Python is bad for performance but is sometimes necessary.
 E.g. in the case of the ``heat2d()`` code, we have to evaluate ``delta > epsilon`` in order to know when to stop iterating.
-To address this issue, Bohrium introduces the function ``do_while()``, which takes a function and calls it repeatedly until either a maximum number of calls has been reached or until the function return False.
+To address this issue, Bohrium introduces the function :func:`bohrium.loop.do_while()`, which takes a function and calls it repeatedly until either a maximum number of calls has been reached or until the function return False.

 The function signature::